rodolfomariano/Coffee-Delivery/README.md

 ## :computer: Project

-Exemple of the ecomerce with drag and drop
+Exemple of the e-comerce with drag and drop

 <p>
   Demo of the project: <a href="https://coffee-delivery-coral.vercel.app/" target="_blank">Visit!</a>